johnnymatthews/learning-aion/1-getter-setter-aiwa/README.md

 So back to our `setString` method.
 We've created our `data` object and now we need to add it into the `transaction` object.
 This object is similar to the one we made in the `getString` method, but there are some new additions:

-- `from`: defines which account is making the request.
-This is the account which will pay for the transaction.
 - `gasPrice`: the amount you're willing to pay for every _unit_ of gas.
 - `gas`: the amount of _units_ of gas you're willing to pay.

+> Note: the `from` address does not need to be added to the transaction object when working with Aiwa because Aiwa will add the account details the object for you.

 When you're making any changes to the blockchain then you need to pay a fee. _Gas_ is the blockchain community's round-about way of saying _fee_.

-The next few steps are similar to how things worked for the `getString` method, however this time we have to sign the transaction before we send it off to the network.
-This happens with `signTransaction(transaction, account.privateKey)`.
+The next few steps are similar to how things worked for the `getString` method.
+We call `aionweb3.sendTransaction(transactionObject)` to tell Aiwa to propose a transaction to the user.
 Again, because we're working with a blockchain network, things happen asynchronously, so we put the `await` modifier at the start of the function call.
 It's a similar situation for getting the transaction receipt.

+After a transaction hash is returned, we will create an asynchronous `setInterval()` function to periodically check for a transaction receipt, meaning the transaction was complete.

 Once we've got confirmation that the transaction went through ok we call the `getString` method again so that we can see the new things.
 We also enable the submit button and change it's text to _Submit_.